cap-js/docs/guides/providing-services.md

 Note that deep `WRITE` operations are only supported out of the box if the following conditions are met:

 1. The on-condition of the composition only uses comparison predicates with an `=` operator
-2. The predicates are connected with the logical operator `AND`
+2. The predicates are only connected with the logical operator `AND`
-3. The operands are references or `$self`
+3. The operands are references or `$self`.
+CAP Java also supports pseudo variables like `$user.locale`

 Good:
 ```cds